jeffknupp/blog/content/2014-04-03-dont-write-python-scripts-write-python-libraries.md

 I wanted to make it available to others so that they didn't need to keep solving a problem that's already been solved.

+## Solved Problems

 As developers, we waste *a ton* of time on solved problems.
 Whether it's due to "Not Invented Here"-itis or general ignorance, I've seen entire systems duplicated by different teams in the same organization.
 I would argue that being able to sense when a problem likely has an open source solution is an integral part of being a "good" developer.

-So in the interest of saving everyone a bunch of time, I wrote it, released it, and am happy to accept bug reports (and will fix them).
+So in the interest of saving everyone a bunch of time, I wrote the package, released it, and am happy to accept bug reports (and will fix them).
 What's more, the library becomes another tool in my tool belt rather than a few random functions in a script I'll never use again.

 As developers, we should be working together on the mundane stuff so that we can all go off and work on the cool stuff.
 Please, don't make other people solve your problem over and over again.
 Do it once, make a library, and release it to the world.
 You'll save all of us a lot